nawaz1/EDA/README.md

-Expolatory Data Analysis using python libraries ( Pandas , Numpy , Matplotlib , seaborn ) with a csv file (Unicorn_Companies.csv) by using Jupyter Notebook
+Expolatory Data Analysis using python libraries ( Pandas , Numpy , Matplotlib , seaborn ) with a csv file (Unicorn_Companies.csv) by using google colab Notebook